aboe76/salt_vagrant_debian_drupal/README.md

 # salt_vagrant_debian_drupal

-Vagrant libvirt saltstack drupal deployment
+This is a setup using vagrant libvirt to deploy drupal with saltstack

+# Setup see vagrant-libvirt.txt

+#